Roth IRA Conversion Process

 You will need to register the Roth IRA under a different email address.
 You can add a special character to your current email to use as a different account.
 Click here for more information.

-When submitting your request for a conversion, please select "Account Funding", followed by "Traditional to Roth Conversion".
+When submitting your request for a conversion, please select "Conversion Request", followed by a brief description of your request.

 When the conversion process is completed you will be notified that funds have been converted into your Roth account.

 **Disclaimer - This article is intended for informational purposes only.
 Please discuss suitability directly with your tax or financial professional as iTrustCapital does not provide financial advice.